-A creditor for initiating insolvency resolution process in respect of individuals & partnership firm may make an application for the same either by himself, through a consortium with other creditors or through resolution professional.
-In the scenario where the debtor is a partnership firm then the creditor can make an application against either of the partners or the firm.
+A creditor for initiating insolvency resolution process in respect of individuals & partnership firm may make an application for the same either by himself, through a consortium with other creditors, or through a resolution professional.
+In the scenario where the debtor is a partnership firm then the creditor can make an application against either of the partners of the firm.

 On an application being filed by either of the aforesaid, an interim moratorium shall come into force from the date on which application for initiating insolvency proceedings is made and thereafter shall cease to have an effect on the date of admission of the application by DRT.

 During the period of interim moratorium neither any legal action nor pending proceedings shall be in execution nor can the creditor initiate any fresh legal action against the debtor.
-In the scenario where the debtor is a partnership firm then in such a situation thee interim moratorium shall be applicable against all the partners of the firm.
+In the scenario where the debtor is a partnership firm then in such a situation, the interim moratorium shall be applicable against all the partners of the firm.

 Appointment of Resolution Professional

 The Resolution professional is the key person in the insolvency resolution process.
 He may be said to be the driver of the entire proceedings that fall within the ambit of the insolvency resolution process. the resolution professional may be appointed by undergoing either of the following: